rraju002/TeamProfileGenerator/README.md

 # Team Profile Generator

 ## Description
 This application was created to generate a team profile based on user input using the Inquirer module from Node.js and displaying the information on a newly created html page with a style sheet.
-This project demonstrates use of OOP and TDD using Jest.

 ## Table of Contents
 * [Installation](#installation)